+'''

 p.42 Location-based services (LBS)

+p.35 Strengthening our management foundation with DX

+'''

 Image of our digital management

 DX involving all employees

 With the biggest period of change in 100 years taking place, DX is essential for Aisin's survival.
 It will apply not only to the specific areas of design and production but to all operations throughout the company, and as such, all employees need to be involved in implementing it.
 To strongly promote DX, Aisin established the DX Strategy Center, which brings together DX implementers in our IT management division and the divisions for each operation and function, in April 2021.